Veteran Housing Grants

 - Organizations with a current operating budget of at least $300,000 and audited financial statements from the past three years.

-- Organizations with previous experience developing, and either currently manage or own, veteran specific housing.
+- Organizations with previous experience developing, and currently manage or own

 - Organizations must have a 15+ year ownership stake in the development.

-- New construction and rehabilitation of multifamily, permanent supportive housing or transitional housing.
+- New construction and rehabilitation of multifamily, permanent supportive housing.

-- Grants will be awarded solely for the physical construction or repair of housing for veterans (hard costs).
+- Grants will be awarded solely for the physical construction of housing for veterans (hard costs).
 THDF does not provide funding for soft costs, such as furnishings, rental subsidies, tenant services, etc.

 - Target population of honorably discharged veterans